 Story of an illegal Baloch detaninee

 "I have lost faith in democracy.
-Pakistan does not deserve to be called an 'Islamic Republic'
+Pakistan does not deserve to be called

-where the government officials dictate the citizens and the latter continues to suffer as silent
+and the latter continues to suffer as silent spectators instead of fighting

-spectators instead of fighting for our rights".
+for our rights".

 Salim Baloch, Senior Vice President, Jamhoree Watan Party.